Skip to main content

 OHITAI Units

-OHITAI is organized into five work units.
+OHITAI is organized into six work units.

-The Health IT Policy & Program Unit
+Health IT Policy & Program

-The Health IT Policy & Program Unit is working with Oregon's health care partners, communities, and consumers to improve health, support health system transformation efforts, and address health inequities by supporting policies, programs, and public/private partnerships that bring tools for securely sharing individuals' information across providers, health plans, individuals, and other partners.
+The Health IT Policy & Program Team is working with Oregon's health care partners, communities, and consumers to improve health, support health system transformation efforts, and address health inequities by supporting policies, programs, and public/private partnerships that bring tools for securely sharing individuals' information across providers, health plans, individuals, and other partners.
 These tools and programs provide critical infrastructure to make care more efficient and effective.

 Marta Makarushka, Manager